-Grant Thorne enters his fourth year with the Packers in 2016 and second as a strength and conditioning assistant.
+Grant Thorne enters his fifth year with the Packers in 2017 and third as a strength and conditioning assistant.
 His primary duties include designing, organizing and administering strength and conditioning programs, as well as advising training methods using the latest in sports technology and key performance indicators he observes during practice and competition.
 He spent 2013-14 as a strength and conditioning consultant with the Packers.

 While earning a B.S. in science from Nicholls State University (2006-08), Thorne got his first coaching experience with the San Diego Chargers as a strength and conditioning summer intern in 2006.